header_EN

 Hypothalamus

-Region on the diencephalon producing GnRH.
+Region in the diencephalon that produces GnRH.

 I